Cray Wanderers F.C.: Grounds

+On 9 February 2024, the club announced that the 2023–24 season would be their final one groundsharing with Bromley and that they would move into their new stadium for the beginning of the 2024–25 season.
+Cray Wanderers began playing competitive games at the ground in August 2024.

 Academy

-The Cray Wanderers Academy, based at Coopers School, Chislehurst, was established in January 2009 by representatives of the club (Gary Hillman and Darren Anslow) and school (Oliver Hobbs and Shirley Puxty).
-The academy competed in the Isthmian Youth League from the 2009–10 season, finishing second.
+The Cray Wanderers Academy was established in January 2009.
+Initially based at Coopers School, Chislehurst, the academy competed in the Isthmian Youth League from the 2009–10 season, finishing second.
 In its first season it already showed signs of success, with youngster George Porter breaking into the senior first team in the academy's first season, impressing to the extent that he was signed by professional club Leyton Orient at the end of the season.
 Several other players have made first team appearances during the first season.

 It was decided at the beginning of 2016 that this arrangement with Coopers School would come to an end.
-As from the 2022–23 season Cray Wanderers will be again running a football youth academy out of their new stadium in Sidcup, Kent.
+The academy is currently run out of the club's ground at Flamingo Park.

+Women's team

+In 2023 Cray Wanderers established a women's team for the first time, entering the South East Counties Women's League Kent Division 1 West.
+They were crowned league champions after a 6–0 victory in their final game of the season.